laravel/docs/homestead.md

 <a name="installing-the-homestead-vagrant-box"></a>
 #### Installing The Homestead Vagrant Box

-Once VirtualBox / VMware and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
+Once VirtualBox / VMware and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation by executing the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed:

     vagrant box add laravel/homestead